 Stage Two - Interim Authorisation

-A fully completed, signed and dated Form APC.
-The form includes disclosure checklists which adhere to the requirements of the scheme rules.
+A fully completed, signed, and dated Form APC.
+The form includes disclosure checklists which adhere to the requirements of the scheme's rules.
 The applicant must state how each requirement of the disclosure checklist is satisfied: this is done by identifying the page number of the prospectus upon which a relevant disclosure may be found.
-If the documents do not adequately satisfy a stated requirement we will seek clarification and expansion, which will delay the assessment process.
+Where documents do not adequately satisfy a stated requirement, we will seek clarification and expansion.
+This will delay the assessment process.

-If material changes have been made to the proposals since the completion of Form GFA this must be clearly stated at the time the application form is submitted.
+If material changes have been made to the proposals since the completion of Form GFA this must be clearly stated when the application form is submitted.
 Such changes may result in the application being delayed.

-- Investor application form: A copy of any form the fund will employ.
+- Investor application form: A copy of any form that the fund will employ.

 Derogations or modifications

-The onus is on the applicant to identity if it needs to apply for derogations from or modifications of the rules.
+The onus is on the applicant to identify whether there is a need to apply for derogations from, or modifications of, the rules.
 Detailed requests are to be made at this stage explaining the necessity and demonstrating how investor protection will be maintained.

 Stage Three – Formal Authorisation